1. Introduction

 11. Cognates and doublets

-Double-barrelled surnames in Malta are quite profuse.
-The Census of 2005 showed that 9,507 persons (2.35% of the population) carried such surnames (75).
-They totalled 3,882 or 31.5% of all enumerated last names.
-This is by all means a very high number which goes to justify their emphatic presence throughout this chapter.
-This, however, is not the case with surnames of Maltese migrants abroad.
-From a total of 4,647 Maltese surnames of Maltese who applied for an Australian passport between 1887–1940, only 9 Maltese surnames were double-barrelled (76).
-Even in Gozo, the number of double-barrelled surnames is quite small compared to mainland Malta.
+Double surnames in Malta are quite abundant.
+The 2005 census showed that 9,507 people (2.35% of the population) bore these names (75).
+They total 3,882 or 31.5% of all listed names.
+This very high figure will justify their significant presence throughout this chapter.
+However, this is not the case with the surnames of Maltese migrants abroad.
+Out of a total of 4,647 Maltese surnames who applied for an Australian passport between 1887 and 1940, only 9 Maltese names were double (76).
+Even in Gozo, the number of double names is quite low compared to mainland Malta.

-The original bearers of double-barreled surnames just opted to tack on their maternal surname to their paternal one as a second element.
-Obviously they do not infer noble ancestry; but as a matter of fact, in most cases, they do presuppose some sort of prestige or, at least, a degree of pretentiousness (77).
-The commonest amongst them, in descending order of frequency, are: Mifsud Bonnici (93 occurrences), Ellul Sullivan (83), Borg Bonaci (77), Fleri Soler (69), Cassar Torreg(g)iani (69), Attard Montalto (61), Pace Bonello (56), Gauci Borda (55), Zammit Tabona (48), Borg Costanzi (43), Micallef Grimaud (42), and Leone Ganado (38).
-Other conspicuous examples include: Frendo Cumbo, Gauci Maistre, Zarb Cousin, Sant Fournier, Borg Costanzi, Schembri Wismayer, Borg Grech, Borg Olivier, Fenech Adami, Cilia La Corte, Attard Portughes, Apap Bologna, Pace Asciak, Borg Barthet and Zammit Marmarà.
-A couple of family names with three elements are Camilleri Ellul Bonici and Testaferrata Moroni Viani; a rare family name with four elements is Gera De Petri Testaferrata Bonici (78).
-The surname with the largest number of additions is unsurprisingly Borg (173 combinations), followed by Vella (139) and Zammit (117).
+The initial bearers of double surnames simply chose to add the mother's family name to that of their father.
+Obviously, this does not signify noble ancestry; but as a matter of fact, in most cases, they presuppose a sort of prestige or, at least, a degree of pretension (77).
+The most frequent associations, in decreasing order of frequency, are: Mifsud Bonnici (93 occurrences), Ellul Sullivan (83), Borg Bonaci (77), Fleri Soler (69), Cassar Torreg(g)iani (69), Attard Montalto (61), Pace Bonello (56), Gauci Borda (55), Zammit Tabona (48), Borg Costanzi (43), Micallef Grimaud (42), and Leone Ganado (38).
+Other examples are: Frendo Cumbo, Gauci Maistre, Zarb Cousin, Sant Fournier, Borg Costanzi, Schembri Wismayer, Borg Grech, Borg Olivier, Fenech Adami, Cilia La Corte, Attard Portughes, Apap Bologna, Pace Asciak, Borg Barthet and Zammit Marmarà.
+A compound name with three elements includes Camilleri Ellul Bonici and Testaferrata Moroni Viani; a rare family name with four elements is Gera De Petri Testaferrata Bonici (78).
+The surname with the greatest number of additions is unsurprisingly Borg (173 combinations), followed by Vella (139) and Zammit (117).

-Some Maltese family names distinctly prevail only as the first element in double-barrelled surnames: Barbaro Sant, Cost Chretien (or Chritien), Izzi Savona, Mazzacano D’Amato, Porsella Flores, Gomez Blanco (as distinct from Gomes), and Parlato Trigona.
+Some Maltese surnames appear more as the first element in double names: Barbaro Sant, Cost Chretien (or Chritien), Izzi Savona, Mazzacano D'Amato, Porsella Flores, Gomez Blanco (as opposed to Gomes), and Parlato Trigona.

-Others are only discernable as the second element in double-barrelled surnames as well: Agius Vadalà, Apap Bologna, Bonello Dupuis, Attard Biancardi, Borg Costanzi, Borg Olivier and Bruno Olivier, Sammut Alessi, Cachia Castelletti and Theuma Castelletti, Cassar Desain and Bugeja Desain, Cassar Torreg(g)iani, Galea Cavalazzi, Attard Portughes, Mallia Milanes, Ellul Mercer, Padovani Ginies, Zammit Maempel and Spiteri Maempel, Pellegrini Petit, Pace Bardon and Vella Bardon, Galdes Giappone and Rutter Giappone, Parlato Trigona, Micallef Trigona, Cassar Trigona, and Sceberras Trigona.
-Bonici (as distinct from Bonnici) occurs only either as first element in Bonici Mompalao or as second element in Testaferrata Bonici and Ellul Bonici.
-Parlato Trigona is a particularly pecuilar case as neither Parlato nor Trigona occur on their own.
-Double surnames should be allotted a degree of attention because otherwise their historical manifestation would be obliterated from local cognominal studies.
-However, as already argued, they are absolutely inconsequential from the purely statistical point of view.
+Others appear only as the second element in double names thus: Agius Vadalà, Apap Bologna, Bonello Dupuis, Attard Biancardi, Borg Costanzi, Borg Olivier and Bruno Olivier, Sammut Alessi, Cachia Castelletti and Theuma Castelletti, Cassar Desain and Bugeja Desain, Cassar Torreg(g)iani, Galea Cavalazzi, Attard Portughes, Mallia Milanes, Ellul Mercer, Padovani Ginies, Zammit Maempel and Spiteri Maempel, Pellegrini Petit, Pace Bardon and Vella Bardon, Galdes Giappone and Rutter Giappone, Parlato Trigona, Micallef Trigona , Cassar Trigona and Sceberras Trigona.
+Bonici (as opposed to Bonnici) occurs only either as the first element of Bonici Mompalao or as the second element of Testaferrata Bonici and Ellul Bonici.
+Parlato Trigona is a special case because neither Parlato nor Trigona appear on their own.
+Attention must be paid to certain surnames because otherwise their historical presence would be erased from local cognominal studies.
+However, they are absolutely inconsequential from a purely statistical point of view.

-It is visibly clear that not all listed surnames are of Italian and Sicilian descent.
-On the other hand, some double-barrelled family names are thoroughly so: Barbaro Sant(o), Izzi Savona, Mazzacano D’Amato.
-What is interesting though is the conjunction of an Italian surname with another which manifests a different geo-cultural character altogether, be it Arabic (as in Mifsud Bonnici, Fenech Adami, Cassar Torregiani, and Borg Costanzi), French (as in Pace Bardon, Bruno Olivier, Pellegrini Petit, and Bonello Depuis), or even English (as in Rutter Giappone, Pace O’Shea, and Orlando Smith).
-This can only supply further proof of the ethnic diversity of the Maltese people.
+It is visibly clear that all the names mentioned are of Italian and Sicilian origin.
+On the other hand, some double surnames are neat: Barbaro Sant(o), Izzi Savona, Mazzacano D'Amato.
+What is interesting, however, is the conjunction of an Italian family name with another that manifests a different geo-cultural character, whether Arabic (as in Mifsud Bonnici, Fenech Adami, Cassar Torregiani, and Borg Costanzi), French (as in Pace Bardon, Bruno Olivier, Pellegrini Petit, and Bonello Depuis), or even English (as in Rutter Giappone, Pace O'Shea and Orlando Smith).
+This provides further evidence of the ethnic diversity of the Maltese population.

-In most cases, the second element obviously represents the mother’s maiden surname, but in some isolated instances it could have been merely appended for hereditary purposes.
-For example, Baron Inguanez died in 1760 without issue and nominated his cousin, Gio Francesco D’Amico, as his successor in the fiefs of Buqana and Djar il-Bniet.
-To strengthen his claim to the two baronies, the latter immediately adopted the Inguanez surname (79).
+In most cases, the second element obviously represents the mother's maiden name, but in some isolated cases, it may have simply been annexed for hereditary purposes.
+For example, Baron Inguanez died in 1760 without issue and named his cousin, Gio Francesco D'Amico, as his successor in the fiefs of Buqana and Jar-il Bniet.
+To strengthen his legitimacy over the two baronies, the latter immediately adopted the surname Inguanez (79).

 More recent examples abound (89).

-• Joseph Caruana Colombo (b.
-1898) was the son of Laurence Caruana and Giovanna Pia Colombo
+• Joseph Caruana Colombo (born in 1898) was the son of Laurence Caruana and Giovanna Pia Colombo

-• Carmelo Zammit Marmarà (b.
-1899) was the son of Joseph Zammit and Giulia Marmarà
+• Carmelo Zammit Marmara (born in 1899) was the son of Joseph Zammit and Giulia Marmara

-• Paul Galea Souchet (b.
-1899) was the son of Vincent Galea and Antonia Preca Souchet
+• Paul Galea Souchet (born in 1899) was the son of Vincent Galea and Antonia Preca Souchet

-• George Borg-Barthet (b.
-1901) was the son of Alfred Borg and Valentina Barthet
+• George Borg Barthet (born in 1901) was the son of Alfred Borg Barthet and Valentina

-• Thomas Joseph Agius Ferrante (b.
-1916) was the son of Albert Agius and Mary Ferrante
+• Thomas Joseph Agius Ferrante (born in 1916) was the son of Albert Agius and Marie Ferrante

-• Maurice Agius Vadalà (b.
-1917) was the son of Prof. Thomas Agius and Sophie Vadalà
+• Maurice Agius Vadalà (born in 1917) was the son of Professor Thomas Agius and Sophie Vadalà

-• Joseph Caruana-Montaldo (b.
-1924) was the son of Joseph Caruana and Mary Montaldo
+• Joseph Caruana-Montaldo (born in 1924) was the son of Joseph and Marie Caruana Montaldo

-• Joseph M. Cassar Naudi (b.
-1925) was the son of Paul Cassar and Aloisia Naudi
+• Joseph M. Cassar Naudi (born in 1925) was the son of Paul Cassar and Aloisia Naudi

-• Joseph Zammit Lupi (b.
-1925) was the son of Vincent Zammit and Helen Lupi; Reginald Vella Tomlin (b.
-1926) was the son of Emmanuel Benjamin Vella and Priscilla Tomlin
+• Joseph Zammit Lupi (born in 1925) was the son of Vincent Zammit Lupi and Helen; Reginald Vella Tomlin (born in 1926) was the son of Emmanuel Benjamin Vella and Priscilla Tomlin

-• Joseph M. Borg Xuereb (b.
-1928) was the son of Carmel Borg and Maria Xuereb
+• Joseph M. Borg Xuereb (born in 1928) was the son of Carmel Borg and Maria Xuereb

-• Joseph Zammit Mangion (b.
-1929) was the son of Louis Zammit and Sylvia Mangion
+• Joseph Zammit Mangion (born in 1929) was the son of Louis Zammit and Sylvia Mangion

-• Anthony Agius Muscat (b.
-1931) was the son of Joseph Agius and Maria Stella Muscat
+• Anthony Agius Muscat (born in 1931) was the son of Joseph Agius and Maria Stella Muscat

-• Joseph Micallef Stafrace (b.
-1932) was the son of Joseph Micallef and Carmela Stafrace
+• Joseph Micallef Stafrace (born in 1932) was the son of Joseph Micallef and Carmela Stafrace

-These are not necessarily the progenitors or first bearers of such double-barreled surnames, but they are surely very early occurrences.
+These are not necessarily the ancestors or the first bearers of these double names, but they are surely very early occurrences.

 1. NSO press release (5/6/06), unofficial count.